 Buckwheat Galette Complète – ham, Comté cheese and egg

-Whilst eating a melted cheese and ham monster of a galette a few weeks back it struck me this was possibly the nearest thing to a cheese toasty I had devoured in years.
+Whilst eating a melted cheese and ham monster of a galette a few weeks back it struck me this was really just a cheese toasty by another name.

-It then may not surprise you that Buckwheat galettes are one of my favourite discoveries from recent years.
+Buckwheat galettes are one of my favourite street food discoveries from recent years.
 Not just in Paris, but because they are also a street food stalwart here in London.
-I’m always thrilled when a galette van pops up at an outdoor market or feast because ladies and gentlemen – there isn’t always an abundance of gluten free or vaguely healthy street food eats.
-My favourite galettes in London are by Suzette Crêperie who trade at my local Brockley Market.
+I’m always thrilled when a galette van pops up at an outdoor market or feast.
 Making these at home is not quite the same as from a stall given the lack of crepe hot plate in my kitchen but this is a fairly good half way house for when galette cravings strike and a street food market is no where to be seen!

 Buckwheat Galette Complète - ham, Comté cheese and egg